Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

+The process begins when a potential adopter fills out an adoption application either at the shelter or printed from our website.
+The application can be hand delivered or faxed.
 We accept applications on a first-come, first-serve basis.
 Once the application is received, we will provide the potential adopter with an appointment date and time to adopt.
 We encourage potential adopters to call before coming to their appointment to determine if an owner reclaimed the dog or another potential adopter ahead of them in line adopted the dog.
 The adoption fee is $50.
 Animal Control will transport the dog to a local veterinarian’s office for neutering or spaying.
 The adopter must pay for the surgery at the time the dog is picked up from the veterinarian’s office.
 Once the adopter submits a copy of the receipt showing the surgery has been done, the adopter will receive a refund check for $25 by mail.

 The first page of the ballot will be displayed next.
 To make your choice, simply touch the box on the screen next to the candidates or questions.
 An X will appear next to your choice.
 To change your choice, touch the box a second time.
 The X will disappear.
 Then you can make your new selection.

 Georgia’s touch-screen system will not let you choose too many candidates for an office or vote both yes and no on a question (also known as "overvoting").
 A summary page will show at the end of your ballot.
 Races in which you have not made selections will appear in red.
 By touching a race, you can return to it and vote (or change your vote) if desired.
 After you are done making selections, touch Cast Ballot at the end of your summary screen to cast your ballot.
 You have now completed voting.

 1500 gallons is the minimum.